arangodb/docs/3.6/programs-arangod-rocksdb.md

 Otherwise it should best be avoided as the use of exclusive locks on collections will introduce a noticeable throughput penalty.

+Note that the MMFiles engine is [deprecated](appendix-deprecated.html) from v3.6.0 on and will be removed in a future release.
+The removal will also affect this option, which will then become unnecessary.

+The option has effect on single servers and on DB-servers in the cluster.

 `--rocksdb.throttle`

 If enabled, throttles the ingest rate of writes if necessary to reduce chances